São Gonçalo, Rio de Janeiro: 19th century

 On May 10, 1819, its status as a parish was suspended, becoming a district of the Village of Niterói.

-In 1860, thirty sugarcane mills were already exporting sugar through the ports of Guaxindiba, Boaçu, Porto Velho and Pontal.
+In 1860, thirty sugarcane mills were already exporting sugar through the ports of Guaxindiba, Boaçu, Porto Velho, and Pontal.
 Until the 20th century, São Gonçalo had around twelve ports that exported products from the state of Rio de Janeiro to the court.

-On September 22, 1890, the District of São Gonçalo was elevated to town and municipality, through State Decree 124.
+On September 22, 1890, the District of São Gonçalo was elevated to a town and municipality through State Decree 124.

 In 1892, Decree One, of May 8, suppressed the municipality of São Gonçalo, reincorporating it into Niterói for a brief period of seven months, being restored by Decree 34, of December 7 of the same year.

 20th century

-In 1922, São Gonçalo was elevated to the category of city, which was revoked in 1923, making the city lower to the category of town.
+In 1922, São Gonçalo was elevated to the category of city, which was revoked in 1923, making the city revert to the category of town.

-In 1943, a new territorial division occurred in the state of Rio de Janeiro and, this time, São Gonçalo lost the district of Itaipu to the municipality of Niterói, leaving only five districts, namely: São Gonçalo, Ipiiba, Monjolos, Neves and Sete Pontes.
+In 1943, a new territorial division occurred in the state of Rio de Janeiro, and this time, São Gonçalo lost the district of Itaipu to the municipality of Niterói, leaving only five districts, namely: São Gonçalo, Ipiiba, Monjolos, Neves, and Sete Pontes.

 During the same period, in the 1940s and 1950s, large-scale installation of large factories and industries began in the municipality.
 Its industrial park was the most important in the state of Rio de Janeiro, which earned it the nickname "Manchester Fluminense".